 When the users switch between websites, the search engine considers them an irrelevant result, which affects the ranking.
 As the ranking falls, the traffic automatically falls.

 Users visiting the website will become impatient as the time to load between webpages take time.
 Long page load times and inadequate response will discourage the users from ever visiting again.
 It becomes frustrating for a user, and they may end up leaving the website, which affects the bounce rate.
+Consult a user experience agency for recommendations to help you improve visitor satisfaction.

 Bounce Rate and Dwell Time